astroumd/lmtoy/INSTALL.md

 below if you need more information on the pre-conditions or other intermediate steps.
-The script in **docs/install_lmtoy** provides paths to the install described below, and it works in most cases on most machines we've tested (Mac, Linux).
+The script in **docs/install_lmtoy** provides paths to the install described below, and it works in most cases on most machines we've tested (Mac, Linux/Ubuntu and Linux/Redhat8).

 ## Install Example